 The kids went to their moms for the holiday and had a good time.
 Things are going pretty well for them in the visitation department and that’s always a good thing.
-I spent Thanksgiving with my gf and I feel like it was perfect aside from my kids not being there.

 As an adult, I appreciate seeing my family on the holidays but I also appreciate the quiet, low key, live on the couch for the day binging Netflix and overeating. kinda holidays as well.
 Honestly, those are the absolute best days..